Stobart Air: Stobart Air

 On 5 February 2019, it was announced that Stobart Air would wetlease one of its E195s to KLM Cityhopper to operate four flights daily between Amsterdam and Geneva and four between Amsterdam and Dublin.
 The flights were executed between 25 February and 30 March.

 On 5 March 2020, Flybe entered administration due to ongoing difficulties compounded by the coronavirus pandemic; all Flybe flights operated by Flybe itself and by Stobart Air ceased.

 On 18 March 2020, Connect Airways in turn entered administration.
+On 23 March 2020, Stobart Air which operated under the Aer Lingus Regional brand announced it would suspend all international flights due to the COVID-19 pandemic.
+However its public service obligation (PSO) flights from Dublin Airport to Donegal Airport and Kerry Airport would continue.
 Stobart Air itself did not go into administration, and in mid-April Stobart Group announced that it was "reviewing all options" with the administrators, including the possibility of buying back Stobart Air and its sister company Propius Leasing, believing that the two companies have a viable future after the pandemic.

 On 27 April 2020, Stobart Group bought back Stobart Air and Propius Leasing from the Connect Airways bankruptcy administrators.
 Stobart Group initially paid €344,000 to Connect Airways administrators EY, the deal is set to be worth over €9.45m.
 Stobart Air was also in talks with Aer Lingus to extend its franchise agreement beyond 2022.

-Following a competitive tender process, it was announced that Stobart Air had not been successful in retaining the Aer Lingus Regional Franchise.
-From January 2023 a new operator will take over with Emerald Airlines as the preferred option.
+Following a competitive tender process, in November 2020 it was announced that Stobart Air had not been successful in retaining the Aer Lingus Regional franchise.
+A new operator was to take over from January 2023, will take over with Emerald Airlines as the preferred option.

 In April 2021, Isle of Man-based company Ettyl reached an agreement to buy Stobart Air.
 At the end of May, it emerged that Ettyl's intended financing had not materialised, postponing completion of the deal.

 On 11 June 2021, Stobart Air informed Aer Lingus it was terminating its franchise agreement as the company was to be placed into liquidation, resulting in the cancellation of all Aer Lingus Regional flights.